klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 Context:
 ========
-If you want to work with Phidget I/O board using Python library on Raspberry Pi, then there might be a problem in running your Python script.
-Your script may throw an AttributError exception.
+There is a bug with Phidget's Python library.
+If you want to work with Phidget I/O board using this library on Raspberry Pi, then there might be a problem in running your script.
+It may throw an **AttributError** exception.

 For an example, I had tried to run TemperatureSensor module provided by Phidget support and got the following errors: